ravlaska/bash_logger/README.md

 # bash_logger
-Simple, but advanced bash logger
+Simple, but powerful bash logger

 ## USAGE
 1. Paste this logger file into the same folder where the script you want to log is.